FireDynamics/LectureFireSimulation/_sources/content/modelling/01_general/02_fse.md

 # Fire Safety Engineering

 Modelling of fires is one aspect in the broad spectrum of fire safety engineering (FSE).
-While the engineering topics aim for the practical application, fire models are used for research quations in fire safety science (FSS).
+While the engineering topics aim for the practical application, fire models are used for research questions in fire safety science (FSS).

 The following sections give only a very brief introduction to the broad topics adressed here.
 Starting points for further reading in this field are give in {cite}`vfdb-leitfaden:2020`, {cite}`VDI-6019-1`, {cite}`VDI-6019-2` or ,e.g., chapters 37, 38, and 39 of {cite}`sfpe-handbook-5th`.